 The Seattle School partners with St. Luke’s Episcopal to offer a contextual learning opportunity in central Ballard.
-Kate Davis, MDiv ‘15, serves as the Program Manager.
+Kate Davis (MDiv ‘15) serves as the Program Director.

 - a site to gain real-world experience in parish life and programs in a diverse and growing neighborhood;

-- a program manager to assist in developing intentional community and innovative projects;
+- a program director to assist in developing intentional community and meaningful projects;

-- housing, all utilities included, on St. Luke’s campus for $465/month (furnishings available at no extra cost).
+- housing, all utilities included, on St. Luke’s campus for $480/month (furnishings available at no extra cost).

-- agree to a communal rule of life and be engaged in intentional community with the other resident interns;
+- agree to a communal rule of life and be engaged in intentional community with the other residents;

-- participate in potluck all-intern meetings every 4-6 weeks;
+- participate in potluck all-resident meetings every 4-6 weeks;

-- meet one-on-one with the program manager every 4-6 weeks;
+- meet one-on-one with the program director every 4-6 weeks;

 - attend worship service at St. Luke’s at least once each month so the community can check-in and be prayerful of them and their work;